-The following chart compares the average time it takes for sample files to be compressed and decompressed for each security product tested.
+The following chart compares the average time it takes for sample files to be compressed and decompressed for each Internet Security product tested.
 Products with lower times are considered better performing products in this category.

 Benchmark 15 - File Download (seconds)